Cara Rafaela: Race career

 In her three-year-old season, Cara Rafaela went winless in seven starts.
 Entered in the Grade III El Camino Real Derby as the favorite, she placed fourth, less than three lengths behind the winner.
-She then finished second to Antespand in the Grade I Las Virgenes Stakes and Santa Anita Oaks before meeting My Flag againin the Ashland Stakes.
+She then finished second to Antespand in the Grade I Las Virgenes Stakes and Santa Anita Oaks before meeting My Flag again in the Ashland Stakes.
 Cara Rafaela took the lead but faded to finish second to My Flag by three lengths, with the third-place finisher ten lengths back.
 She finished third in the Kentucky Oaks (ahead of Antespend and My Flag in fourth and fifth) and concluded her season by running second in the Black-Eyed Susan Stakes and third in the Mother Goose Stakes.

 Cara Rafaela returned to the track in March at age four.
 In her debut in the Santa Lucia Handicap, she encountered traffic and finished eighth.
 She then finished fourth in an allowance race and seventh in the Grade I Hempstead Handicap before failing to place in two more allowance events.
 The last victory of her career came in the ungraded Pio Pico Stakes.
 Cara Rafaela next finished last in the Autumn Days Handicap.
 Her final race was an allowance, in which she finished fourth.
 She was then retired to the broodmare barn.